Birdy2014/nixos-pull-deploy/options.md

 *Type:*
-one of “test”, “switch”, “boot”
+one of “test”, “switch”, “boot”, “reboot”, “reboot_on_kernel_change”